vliz-be-opsci/rocrate-preview-widget/README.md

 # Github Action to publish rocrate objects as Github Pages
-This takes the [files files from research object](https://www.researchobject.org/) and creates an HTML page from them.
-This allows the human readable preview file to be hosted as an html page, possibly on GH-Pages, and the machine readable json file to be reachable from anywhere.
+This visualise the [content from a `research object crate`](https://www.researchobject.org/ro-crate/) through a preview-HTML page.
+The generated preview file (human readeable) is to be hosted as an html page, presumably using on [GH-Pages](https://pages.github.com/), together with the crate contents and jsonld metadata (machine reedable).

 [![.github/workflows/testing.yml](https://github.com/vliz-be-opsci/rocrate-to-html/actions/workflows/testing.yml/badge.svg)](https://github.com/vliz-be-opsci/rocrate-to-html/actions/workflows/testing.yml)